 Google’s Page Experience search ranking signal includes a combination of three performance-oriented metrics called Core Web Vitals.
 These metrics are Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID).
 Here is a simplified explanation of each metric, and how they are measured by Google:

 What is LCP (Largest Contentful Paint)?

-For example: If you were browsing a news website on your mobile device and opened an article, the LCP for that page would likely occur when the main featured image of the article was loaded, because the text and other lightweight page elements are typically loaded first.
+For example: If you were browsing a news website on your mobile device and opened an article, the LCP for that page would likely occur when the main featured image of the article was loaded, because images are heavier than text, and the text and other lightweight page elements are typically loaded first.